mkleehammer/pyodbc/README.rst

      used the mxDate classes.
 Now that Python 2.3 has introduced built-in date/time classes, using those modules is more complicated than using the built-ins.

-* It should adhere to the DB API specification, but be maximally convenient where possible.
+* It should adhere to the DB API specification, but be more "Pythonic" when convenient.
   The most common usages should be optimized for convenience and speed.

+* All ODBC functionality should (eventually) be exposed.